 Popes and kings granted special privileges to crusaders to reinforce this message.
 Initially, Pope Urban II promised forgiveness of sins to those who took up the cross.
 However, as the wars continued, Church and political leaders found that they had to promise additional benefits, beyond the spiritual, to encourage participation.
 These benefits included forgiveness of debts and interest payments, protection of property and family, even different courts of justice for those crusaders who commit criminal acts.

-The following documents include an account of the privileges granted to crusaders by Pope Eugene III and a poem portraying the Crusades as the ultimate act of Christian devotion.
+This document is an account of the privileges granted to crusaders by Pope Eugene III:

 - According to Pope Eugene III, what types of actions will the Church take on behalf of crusaders?